Want to know how to write good content for a website?

 Also research shows that articles with images perform better in every way.

 If you want to know how to make your writing crisper, sharper and more readable…

-I recommend you check out this article of copywriting tips, too.
+I recommend you check out all of my SEO copywriting hacks too.

 Sprinkle Keywords, Don’t Shove Them In